aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = str -> str.isEmpty();
 ```

-We will see on the [next page](method-refs.md) that this particular example can
-be simplified even further!

 When you *can* omit some code, does that mean you should?
 Remember, conciseness
 is the reason lambda expressions were added to Java.
 So in general, you should